hervekom37/Awesome-SoapUI-Alternatives/README.md

 A curated list of the best **SoapUI alternatives**, featuring **Apidog** and **Ani Code**.
 Discover modern tools for API testing, automation, and documentation with clickable images, detailed descriptions, and SEO-friendly keywords.

-Inspired by the “Awesome XXX” concept for developers looking for faster, smarter, and collaborative SoapUI replacements 🚀.
+Inspired by the “Awesome SoapUI Alternatives” concept for developers looking for faster, smarter, and collaborative SoapUI replacements 🚀.

 ---